ablank/ime/README.md

 **Manage Display:** Set the Format to `MediaElement Audio` or `MediaElement Video`

-  - The Format settings allow you to manage attributes specific to that field (*i.e. width, height, autoplay, etc.*).
+  - The Format settings allow you to manage attributes specific to the mediaelement as it is being used in that instance. i.e. A content type's field display, panels, views, etc. can independently set the mediaelement width, height, autoplay, etc.

-  - To use an image field as a poster image, select the image field to be used and the desired image style in the MediaElement Video format settings.
+  - To use an image field as a poster image, select the image field to be used and the desired image style in the MediaElement format settings.

 ___